The London Archives: Court records

-The court records held at LMA are dominated by one of the finest collection of quarter session records known to exist in the country.
+The court records held at The London Archives are dominated by one of the finest collection of quarter session records known to exist in the country.
 The records of the Middlesex and Westminster sessions cover both the judicial and administrative functions of the justices of the peace covering the period 1549–1971.
 These include sessions of gaol delivery for the Middlesex area, held at the Old Bailey until 1834.
 Until the 1870s and 1880s, the Middlesex justices were not only responsible for judicial matters in their area, they were also responsible for many of the functions now under the control of local governments.
 Such roles and responsibilities included county bridges, prisons, lunatic asylums and Feltham Industrial School.
 The deposited records also include Land and Hearth tax assessments, electoral registers, licensed victuallers, recognizance's, building surveyors returns, enclosure awards and maps and plans of numerous public undertakings such as canals, docks and railways.

-LMA also holds a number of records of the former Inner London police courts.
+The London Archives also holds a number of records of the former Inner London police courts.
 While many of these courts date from the 18th and 19th centuries, the surviving records often only start in the early 20th century.
 Included in the same section are records of petty sessions, magistrates' courts and county courts for London and Middlesex.
 Some magistrates' courts in the London area are not covered and hold no records of the Crown Courts.
 Perhaps the most popular series of records in this section are the records of coroner's courts.
 These include the Middlesex area prior to 1889, the London and Middlesex areas from 1889 onwards and the Greater London area after 1965.
-Unfortunately, the survival rate of coroner's records is only about 10%.
+Unfortunately, the survival rate of coroner's records is only about 10 per cent.
 They are also subject to a closure period of 75 years as opposed to the 30 years on other court records.

 Diocesan records

-The records of the Diocese of London have been split between the LMA and the Guildhall Library.
-The LMA has records concerning the Consistory Court of London and the Archdeaconry Court of Middlesex.
+The records of the Diocese of London were previously split between London Metropolitan Archives and Guildhall Library Manuscripts Section, but have now been reunited.
+The records include those of the Consistory Court of London and the Archdeaconry Courts of London and Middlesex as well as administrative and estate records for the diocese as a whole.
 These records include probate material up to 1858, Tithe maps, Bishops Transcripts and Matrimonial and Testamentary Cause Papers.
+The archive of St Paul's Cathedral is now also held at The London Archives.

-To the south of the River Thames, LMA holds records of the Diocese of Winchester including probate and marriage bonds and allegations from the Archdeaconry Court of Surrey as well as probate from the Commissary Court of Surrey.
-The LMA also has records of the Diocese of Southwark, the Diocese of Guildford and the south-east London part of the Diocese of Rochester.
+To the south of the River Thames, The London Archives holds records of the Diocese of Winchester including probate and marriage bonds and allegations from the Archdeaconry Court of Surrey as well as probate from the Commissary Court of Surrey.
+The London Archives also has records of the Diocese of Southwark along with the archive of Southwark Cathedral and the south-east London part of the Diocese of Rochester.